formfcw/directus-extension-flexible-editor/README.md

     </details>

-    > **Tip**: If you set up Flexible Editor in the same way for different collections, you can copy and paste the duplication settings via `Copy Raw Value` from the field menu — by clicking on the “Item Duplication Fields” label.
+    > **Tip**: If you set up Flexible Editor in the same way for different collections, you can copy and paste the duplication settings via `Copy Raw Value` from the field menu — by clicking on the "Item Duplication Fields" label.

 ### Things to keep in mind